2 Aug 2018

-My four-year-old grandson has an almost limitless capacity for books, and one of his favourite authors is Roald Dahl.
-He asked me if I would read 'Willy Wonka and the Chocolate Factory' to him a couple of days ago; I read a few chapters at a time, mostly near his bedtime, and finished it today.
+My four-year-old grandson has an almost limitless capacity for listening to books, and one of his favourite authors is Roald Dahl.
+He asked me if I would read 'Charlie and the chocolate factory' to him a couple of days ago.
+I read a few chapters at a time, mostly near his bedtime, and finished it today.

-It's a few years since I read the book, but it's a classic Cinderella-style story of good over evil.
+It's a few years since I read the book, which is probably well-known.
+It's a classic Cinderella-style story of good over evil.
 Charlie Bucket, who is about ten, comes from an impoverished family who all seem to have their offspring very late in life.
 He has four grandparents still alive, but they're all in their nineties, and bedridden.
 Indeed, the four of them share the one bed in the Bucket household and until events in the story, none of them has got out of the bed for many years.

 Charlie's father works at a toothpaste factory earning very little, and the family exist on potatoes, white bread and cabbages.
 Once a year, on his birthday, he receives a small bar of chocolate.
 And Charlie is a generous, thoughtful child although he has such a difficult life.